 The aphorism, “health is wealth” is a timeless quote that has growing importance now, more than ever.
 Rapid changes in lifestyle and technology have led to various health challenges and protecting ourselves from them should be our topmost priority.
 One of the ways you can achieve this is by purchasing the right health insurance that can offer a host of benefits.
-Today, there is a plethora of health plans available for customers to review and purchase.
-With an insurance, an individual can be better prepared to deal with a medical emergency.
+Today, there are a plethora of health plans available for you to review and purchase.
+With health insurance, you can be better prepared to deal with a medical emergency.
 So how is health insurance premium calculated?
-There are some key factors that affect the computation of your insurance premium.
+There are some key factors that affect health insurance premiums.
 Let’s look at these to help you make an informed decision.
-Your insurance premium will be calculated based on a variety of factors.

-The applicant will be required to submit his / her health records to the insurance company.
-This is mostly done to gauge whether the potential client has any pre-existing health conditions or not.
-Many providers don’t cover individuals with a pre existing disease, and those who do, generally charge higher premiums.
-If the policy doesn’t cover pre-existing conditions, then the policyholder will have to bear the cost of medical bills arising due to the pre-existing condition.
+When you apply for health insurance, you will be required to submit your health records to the insurance company.
+This is mostly done to gauge whether you have any pre-existing health conditions or not.
+Many insurance providers don’t cover individuals with a pre-existing disease, and those who do, generally charge higher premiums.
+If the policy doesn’t cover pre-existing conditions, then you will have to bear the cost of medical bills arising due to the pre-existing condition.

 Individuals with a higher body mass index are susceptible to diabetes, heart problems and joint problems.
-Hence, they are charged a higher premium as compared to a person with a low or normal BMI.
-You can use our bmi calculator to keep a check of your BMI number.
+Hence, if you have a higher than normal BMI, you will be charged a higher premium as compared to a person with a low or normal BMI.
+You can use our BMI calculator to keep a check your body mass index.

-Many health insurance companies refuse services to individuals with habits like smoking, snuffing or chewing tobacco.
-This is because they are vulnerable to life-threatening conditions like cancer and heart problems.
-Companies covering such people charge a higher premium for their mediclaim policy.
+Many health insurance companies refuse services to individuals with habits like smoking, drinking, or chewing tobacco.
+This is because such individuals are vulnerable to life-threatening conditions like cancer and heart problems.
+Companies covering such people charge a higher premium for their health insurance policy.

-It’s a fact that as we grow older, our immunity and overall health weakens.
-This implies frequent visits to the doctor and consequently higher medical bills.
-That’s why a young individual is charged a lower health insurance premium as compared to their older counterpart.
+It is a fact that as we grow older, our immunity and overall health weaken.
+This leads to frequent visits to the doctor and consequently higher medical bills.
+That is why young individuals are charged a lower health insurance premium as compared to their older counterparts.

-If you work in environments where you’re exposed to hazardous chemicals, radiation and dangerous substances, then the premium charged will be more than the average and, in some cases, even higher.
+If you work in an environment where you are exposed to hazardous chemicals, radiation, and dangerous substances, then the health insurance premium charged will be more than the average and, in some cases, even higher.